RESEARCH RECAP

 Separated backtest creation flow from backtest result page

-STAKEHOLDER FEEDBACK
+ANALYST FEEDBACK

 From Financial Analyst, I learned that running backtests is often repetitive, as users may run multiple tests with only subtle changes in settings to refine their strategy.
 They need a clear way to distinguish each backtest job.